 Follow these 10 steps

-- First register with Technology Trust.
+- First register with Charity Digital Exchange.
 If this has not already been done, then the process can be started here.
 There is a useful guide here that takes you through what to do.

 - Once registered, you will need to obtain a 'Validation Token'.
 In the 'My Account' section navigate to the 'Validation Token' tab and click on the 'Add a new token' button.